 At the end of an exciting day return to this charming cottage to relax.

-One mezzanine double bedroom.
+One mezzanine super king-size double bedroom (zip/link, can be twin on request).
 Ground floor shower room with shower, basin and WC.
 Kitchen.
-Sitting room with dining area, single sofa bed and multi-fuel stove.
+Sitting room with dining area and multi-fuel stove.

 About the location

-The historic village of Churchstoke was originally mentioned in the Domesday Book in 1086, while today it is a thriving community surrounded by scenic countryside, on the English/Welsh border.
-It boasts a Tuffins supermarket, two pubs and an historic church.
+The historic village of Churchstoke was originally mentioned in the Domesday Book in 1086, while today it is a quiet village surrounded by scenic countryside, on the English/Welsh border.
+It boasts a supermarket, two pubs and an historic church.
 A few miles away, Montgomery is a small town steeped in history, with many timber-framed houses, cobbled streets and the ruins of a 13th century hill-top castle which provides panoramic views over Wales.
-There are more than a dozen individual shops and a good variety of pubs and restaurants, which make Montgomery a pleasant place for a day or night out.
+There are more than a dozen individual shops and a good variety of pubs and restaurants There are many walking and cycling opportunities in the area with the Offas Dyke to follow the border between England and Wales.
+A few miles to south is the historic market town of Bishop's Castle, an excellent place for a day or night out with its excellent pubs, live music and festivals throughout the year.
 This whole border region is renowned for its wonderful scenic countryside and excellent walks.